Symposium General Information

-minutes.
-Questions and comments from the audience will then be encouraged.
+Questions and comments from the audience is encouraged.

-Presentations will be held on both Friday (all day) and Saturday (morning).
+Presentations will be held on Friday (all day), and Saturday (morning).
 We will provide a more definite schedule to you before the symposium.

-Extended abstracts for all papers will be provided to attendees before the symposium.
+Extended abstracts for all papers will be provided to all registered participants at the symposium.

 work in progress), it is understandable that many (if not all) of the papers will take on a work in progress appearance.

 A laptop computer will be available for you to present your presentation.
-You will need to bring your presentation
+We ask that you email your presentation (PowerPoint) by March 27